-Safety is of Highest Priority; share correct, up-to-date information and adhere to these guidelines.
+With Pre and Post Recommendations Safety is of Highest Priority.
+We try to share correct up-to-date information and adhere to these guidelines.

 Light can be used effectively to lighten, fade, remove or destroy targets located in the skin with minimum damage to the surrounding tissue.
 Discomfort is usually mild.

-Visible signs of photo damage include wrinkling, enlarged pores, course skin texture, and pigment alterations.
+Visible signs of photodamage include wrinkling, enlarged pores, coarse skin texture, and pigment alterations.
 Fractional Treatment Sites include the Face, Area Surrounding Lip, Outer orbit area of the Eyes, Hands and most areas where stretch-marks or Scars exist.